coopernurse/node-pool/README.md

-                           should call callback() with the created resource destroy : function that accepts a resource and destroys it max : maximum number of resources to create at any given time idleTimeoutMillis : max milliseconds a resource can go unused before it should be destroyed (default 30000)
+                           should call callback() with the created resource destroy : function that accepts a resource and destroys it max : maximum number of resources to create at any given time optional (default=1)
+                   min : minimum number of resources to keep in pool at any given time if this is set > max, the pool will silently set the min to factory.max - 1
+                         optional (default=0)
+     idleTimeoutMillis : max milliseconds a resource can go unused before it should be destroyed (default 30000)
     reapIntervalMillis : frequency to check for idle resources (default 1000),